 If a student is placed on termination for financial assistance, the student must regain satisfactory academic progress by raising their course completion rate to 67% and/or raising their cumulative grade point average to 2.0.
 The student is not eligible for financial assistance during this time.
 Once these requirements have been met, and if the student has not reached maximum hours allowed for their program, eligibility for financial assistance will be reinstated.

 All students on termination for financial assistance may appeal.
 Only extenuating circumstances that can be supported with documentation (i.e. medical documentation) will be considered in the appeal process.
 Unawareness of withdrawal policies, unawareness of requirements for satisfactory academic progress, or unprepared for college coursework will not be accepted reasons for the purpose of an appeal.
 The student must complete a Satisfactory Academic Progress Appeal Form, located on the back of the termination notice or available online at www.icc.edu/financialaid/forms.asp.
 The appeal must include: (a) reasons why the student did not achieve the minimum academic requirements, (b) supporting documentation for the extenuating circumstances and (c) a description of what has changed that will now allow the student to meet the academic requirements.
-If the appeal is approved, reinstatement of student loan eligibility for the current semester will not be considered until the student submits a Midterm Direct Loan Appeal form along with certified midterm grades from each instructor.
+If the appeal is approved, the student may be eligible to apply for a student loan.

 A student appealing the maximum hours attempted requirement must provide a signed academic plan from their advisor outlining the remaining courses needed to achieve the degree/certification graduation requirements.
 If more than 12 credit hours are needed in order to complete the program, the appeal will not be approved.
 Appeals submitted without an academic plan will not be reviewed until an academic plan is provided.
 It is the student’s responsibility to meet with an advisor to determine the remaining courses for graduation.
 Providing an academic plan does NOT guarantee continuation of financial aid eligibility.